In 2015, we Celebrated 50 Years of Tradition

 Under the current leadership of President John Savage and Vice-president Dan Clement, the festival of today is a widely publicized, fun-filled experience which draws 30,000-40,000 visitors annually.
 The festivities begin with the Friday night Variety Show at Elmvale District High School which is open to the public.

 The former festival queen contest transformed over the years, initially to the festival ambassador competition, to allow male entrants many years ago, and in 2014, gave way to the Youth Awards Program.
 This new concept gives students from grade 9 to grade 12 the opportunity to be recognized for their volunteer work and contributions to their community.

-Our vendor numbers have increased to over 250 booths, located on Queen Street, Maria Street and in the Elmvale arena.
+Our vendor numbers have increased to over 250 booths, located in the Elmvale arena and its grounds.
 The midway sets up in the arena grounds and begins operation on Friday evening.
 Our sugarbush tours continue to please and the pancake house feeds several thousand hungry people throughout the day.
 The main-stage and pancake house entertainment keeps your feet tapping, and our log-sawing and pancake-eating contests never fail to amuse.

 The festival committee allocates over $20,000 annually to around twenty local groups and organizations.
 These monies are awarded at an annual banquet held in June, at one of our local churches which is open to the public.
 The considerable amount of work which goes into each festival is provided with much dedication and affection by our volunteers, and we are always looking for help.